 The 2011 Tiger pitching staff had a 3.32 ERA and .239 opponents’ batting average.
 Clemson also had a 2.66 strikeout-to-walk ratio, the third-best mark in school history.
 During one stretch of the season, Tiger hurlers combined to pitch 37.0 innings in a row without allowing an earned run.
 Pepicelli molded righthander Justin Sarratt into one of the ACC’s best pitchers as a fifth-year player, as he had a 7-2 record and 2.57 ERA along with 65 strikeouts against only 14 walks on the season.

 In 2012, his pitchers had a 3.90 team ERA.
 Reliever Scott Firth led the staff with a 4-0 record, three saves and a 2.09 ERA.
-Starter Kevin Brady had a 2.54 ERA, while Pepicelli coached Daniel Gossett to one of the best seasons by a Tiger freshman pitcher in recent history.
+Starter Kevin Brady had a 2.54 ERA, while Pepicelli coached Daniel Gossett to one of the best seasons by a Tiger freshman pitcher.
 The righthander had a 6-3 record, two saves and a team-high 87 strikeouts.

 The 2013 Tiger pitching staff had a 3.21 ERA and eight shutouts.
 Both marks were the best by the Tigers since 1996.
 It was led by Gossett, who was 10-4 with a 2.56 ERA and 91 strikeouts in 98.1 innings pitched over 16 starts.
 Gossett, who earned All-ACC honors, became the first Tiger with 10 victories since 2002.
 Matthew Crownover earned freshman All-America honors by going 7-3 with a team-best 2.19 ERA and only 17 walks in 70.0 innings pitched as well.

 In 2014, the staff was once again led by Gossett, who was a First-Team All-ACC selection and one of 21 semifinalists for the Golden Spikes Award.
-The righthander was 7-2 with a 1.93 ERA, .202 opponents’ batting average and 107 strikeouts, the most by a Tiger since 1996 (Kris Benson).
+The righthander was 7-2 with a 1.93 ERA, .202 opponents’ batting average and 107 strikeouts.
 Closer Matt Campbell had a 4-0 record, eight saves, an 0.84 ERA, a .144 opponents’ batting average and 45 strikeouts in 32.0 innings pitched.
 Crownover earned All-ACC honors as well.

 At St. John Fisher, Pepicelli, who also served as pitching coach during his tenure with the Cardinal program, led it to a 200-136-1 (.595) record.
 In the program’s first 13 seasons, it had just three winning seasons.
 But in Pepicelli’s nine seasons with the Cardinals, he directed them to seven winning seasons and one .500 campaign.